 Stay: Hotel Moka (Superior)

 Drive to the city of Cienfuegos with its French-inspired colonial architecture and Terry Theatre .
-Spend some time exploring the streets of this picturesque town before enjoying a cocktail at the moorish-inspired Palacio de Valle, followed by lunch at Aché with its traditional decor, or Villa Lagarto where local dishes are accompanied by views of the bay.
+Spend some time exploring the streets of this picturesque town before enjoying a cocktail at the moorish-inspired Palacio de Valle.
 In the afternoon continue along the panoramic coastal road to UNESCO-listed Trinidad.
 On arrival check into your accommodation followed by dinner at a local restaurant.

-The following morning you'll take a bus along scenic, winding road, through coffee plantations and into the Sierra Escambray mountains for a hiking tour among the vibrant flora and fauna of the Topes de Collantes National Park.
-As you make your way along scenic trails to stunning views, and enjoy a refreshing dip under a waterfall, you can look forward to a rustic lunch at Finca La Gallega.
+The following morning you'll take a drive along scenic, winding road, through coffee plantations and into the Sierra Escambray mountains for a hiking tour among the vibrant flora and fauna of the Topes de Collantes National Park.
+Make your way along scenic trails to stunning views and enjoy a refreshing dip under a waterfall.
 In the afternoon, return to Trinidad for a tour of the old town's cobblestone streets and faded sugar baron mansions, taking a break at Canchánchara Bar for a glass of honey liquor.

 *Upgrade to Grand Hotel IBEROSTAR for a supplement